 A listing of the locality pay areas for 2017 is below.
 But, before getting excited over the locality pay rates listed, this is the percentage cited by the Federal Salary Council as the differential in pay between federal and private sector.
-As you can see in the GS Pay Calculator, the actual locality pay differential for 2016 was considerably lower for each city listed.
 While we do not know the rates for 2017, the increase for next year will again be relatively small.

 This article highlights proposed locality areas for 2017 as detailed by the Federal Salary Council.
 It includes new geographic areas they are recommending adding to the locality pay system.

 |Locality Pay Area||Pay Gap||Locality rate (target pay gap)|

 |Colorado Springs, CO||55.68%||48.27%|

 |San Diego, CA||85.17%||76.35%|

 |All Pay Areas||61.66%||53.96%|